awsdocs/aws-greengrass-developer-guide/doc_source/connectors.md

 ## Using Greengrass connectors<a name="use-applications"></a>

 A connector is a type of group component\.
-Like other group components, such as devices and user\-defined Lambda functions, you add connectors to groups, configure their settings, and deploy them to the AWS IoT Greengrass core\.
+Like other group components, such as client devices and user\-defined Lambda functions, you add connectors to groups, configure their settings, and deploy them to the AWS IoT Greengrass core\.
 Connectors run in the core environment\.

 You can deploy some connectors as simple standalone applications\.
 For example, the Device Defender connector reads system metrics from the core device and sends them to AWS IoT Device Defender for analysis\.